Digital Trends for the New Year

 The Growth of Marketplaces

 The rising power of Amazon correlates directly with another strong trend in eCommerce - the exponential expansion of online marketplaces, which are growing faster than the stand-alone brands that often compete directly with them.
-Forced into sink-or-swim mode, more and more independent small-to-midsized brands will enter Amazon and other marketplaces in 2017.
+Forced into sink-or-swim mode, more and more independent small-to-midsized brands will enter Amazon and other marketplaces this year.

 The Emergence of Voice Shopping and Search